Leo Barry: "That Mark"

-Barry will always be remembered as the player who "caught the cup" for the Swans.
+Barry will always be remembered as the player who secured the 2005 AFL premiership for the Sydney Swans.
 Not only did he ensure the victory for the Swans but Barry's backline heroics were instrumental to the Swans' success, which culminated with one of Barry's trademark spectacular marks during the 2005 AFL Grand Final between Sydney and West Coast.
 After a kick from Dean Cox was sent into the forward line, Barry marked in a big pack within the dying seconds of the game to secure the Swans' long-awaited premiership.
 Commentator Stephen Quartermain described the mark as follows:

-"Cox throws it onto the left; one last roll of the dice for THE EAGLES!
-LEO BARRY, YOU STAR!...(siren in background)...The longest premiership drought in football history is over!
-For the first time in 72 years, the Swans are the champions of the AFL!"
+"Cox throws it onto the left; one last roll of the dice for the Eagles!
+Leo Barry, you star!...(siren in background)...The longest premiership drought in football history is over!
+For the first time in 72 years, the Swans are champions of the AFL!"

 This image was later used by Tabcorp for promotional purposes, and Barry sued for them using it without his permission, claiming that the image was "worth A$50,000".
 A confidential out-of-court settlement was reached.
 Since the court case, Barry has held the rights to the photo.